 [00:03:34] Aneta: Well, tell me more about the book.
 Tell me more about like what you cover in the book.

 [00:03:39] Sondra: Yeah.
-So, the book is based on the Yoga Sutra verse 33.
-And that is where Patanjali codifies the four attitudes.
+So the book is based on the Yoga Sutra verse one 33.
+And that is where Patanjali codifies what the four attitudes.
 The four noble yogic attitudes are, which are friendliness, compassion, nonjudgment, and joy.
 And so it's this look at how we become friends with ourselves.

 [00:04:16] Aneta: And those are not easy.
 I mean, that's the thing.
-You read it off, and you're like, there are these four attitudes, but it's like, those are hard.
-So, is this something that you've been working on for yourself for a long time before you wrote the book for others to learn from it?
+You read it off and you're like, there are these four attitudes, but it's like, those are hard.
+So is this something that you've been working on for yourself for a long time and before you wrote the book for others to learn from it?

 [00:04:31] Sondra: Yes.
-We have contaminants in our minds, and some of those are animosity, jealousy, greed, and fear, and one of the ways that we overcome those mental contaminants is by practicing these attitudes.
-And so that is how I moved from a sense of inner animosity to friendliness, and it is a work in progress.
-It's not a one-time event.
+We have contaminants in our mind and some of those are animosity and jealousy and greed and fear, and one of the ways that we overcome those mental contaminants is by practicing the attitudes.
+And so that is how for myself moving from a sense of inner animosity to friendliness and it is a work in progress.
+It's not a one time event.
 So, yes...

 [00:04:57] Aneta: Can you walk us through maybe each of those and just share a little bit of what you include in the book about them?

-[00:05:04] Sondra: So we start with friendliness, and it's Maitri.
-So, we begin on the path of what is Maitri?
+[00:05:04] Sondra: So we start with friendliness and it's Maitri.
+So we begin on the path of what is Maitri?
 What does it mean to be a friend?
-And we dive deep into becoming friends with our mind and our life force.
-Oftentime,s we consider that it's being a friend to others.
+And we dive deep into becoming friends with our own mind and our own life force.
+Oftentimes we consider that it's being a friend to others.
 And yes, that is one form of friendship.
-Focusing on who is the one of me that needs the most friendship, the most friendliness.
+Really focusing on who is the one of me that really needs the most friendship, the most friendliness.
 So that's the first one.

 [00:06:23] So we teach the practice of breath, it goes deeply into using your breath as the first guide to friendliness.
-There are only three things that are with you from cradle to grave, and that is your body, breath, and mind.
-Getting those three things into the same location time and space can be done with your breathing.
+There's only three things that are with you from cradle to grave, and that is your body, breath, and mind.
+And getting those three things into the same location and time and space can be done with your breathing.

-[00:07:14] Because it's so much easier to get curious than it is to get to gratitude and love and compassion if you're feeling angry or guilty.
+[00:07:14] Because it's so much easier to get to curious than it is to get to gratitude and love and compassion if you're feeling angry or guilty.
 So I love that first tip.
-So start with the breath and allow yourself to get too curious.
+So starting with the breath and allowing yourself to get to curious.
 Yeah.
 So tell me a little bit more about the other ones.

 [00:07:30] Sondra: Compassion.
 So that one is a little more challenging I find.
-Sometimes compassion for me, comes from learning hard lessons and going through very challenging times, and learning that challenge is a source of where we can begin compassion.
+Sometimes compassion like for me, it came from learning hard lessons and going through very challenging times and learning that challenge actually is a source for where we can begin compassion.

 [00:07:49] And where we can meet with what might seem such a dire situation with our compassion and go, okay, I just surrender to this.
-I surrender to how this is and whatever the external world is doing, or even if we're going through, for me, I went through breast cancer, and going through that taught me self-compassion.
+I surrender to how this is and whatever the external world is doing, or even if we're going through, for me, I went through breast cancer and going through that thought me self compassion.
 Like just calm down, get compassionate around this what you have to go through.
 It's yours to go through.
 You cannot stop it or prevent it.
 So what's the, I don't like the word lesson.
 What's the most beneficial thing that I can learn through time as I go through this challenging situation?

-[00:08:51] Sondra: I think self-compassion is more difficult.
+[00:08:51] Sondra: I think self compassion is more difficult.
 I feel like it is.
-I think that we often are like, wow, I feel so compassionate for the person who's suffering.
-Mother Teresa, really went out and did such incredible things for humans, and yet people who are close to her, her flowing that compassion towards herself may not have arrived in the same way.
+I think that we often are like, wow, I feel so compassionate for the person who's in suffering.
+Mother Teresa, she really went out and did such incredible things for humans and yet people who are really close to her, her flowing that compassion towards herself may not have arrived in the same way.
 And so really learning the lesson of I'm part of the tapestry of life, and I deserve the compassion that I give freely to others.

 [00:09:37] And their husband said, let me think about it.
 Let me come back.
 And he came back and he said, I don't know if people are doing the best that they can, but I know that my life is better when I assume that they are.